BlackLight54/self-evaluated-policies/docs/abstract_eng.md

 Given the rising interest in data ownership and security, Zero Knowledge proof (ZKP) protocols have emerged as a cornerstone of cryptographic research and are becoming increasingly widely used.
 As performant ZKPs are convoluted to design, frameworks for higher-level, mostly imperative languages have been proposed for generating ZKPs.

-At the same time, there has been a resurgence of interest in declarative programming languages in the context of Access Control, Authorization, and general policy enforcement and evaluation.
+At the same time, there has been a resurgence of interest in declarative programming languages in the context of access control, authorization, and general policy enforcement and evaluation.
 These fields closely relate to privacy and would greatly benefit from privacy-preserving techniques.

 There is a gap in integrating ZKPs with declarative programming languages, especially in contexts requiring rigorous policy enforcement.
 We introduce the concept of Self-Evaluated Policies: the evaluated policy, its result computed by the subject, the proof of computation, and all public inputs are cryptographically bound together and can by themselves serve as proof of compliance.
 We aim to answer the pivotal question: How can one seamlessly harness the strengths of Prolog's expressive power while ensuring the robust privacy guarantees of ZKPs within a Self-Evaluated Policy?